 Next, consider your willingness to take risk.
 As we saw before, the stock market has high long-term returns, but in the short term it is very volatile.
 Any year your stock could lose half its value.
 The key thing is how you will behave during the next recession.
 If you sell when the market is low—you do yourself a real disservice.
 You are better off starting with a number you can live with and then stick to it!

-Finally, your need to take risk is determined by your financial goals and what rate of return is required to achieve them.
+Finally, think about your need to take risk.
+Consider your financial goals and what rate of return is required to achieve them.

 Now, if you are 40 years old, very risk averse and haven’t started to save for your retirement yet, then your willingness to take risk might conflict with your financial needs.
 You will need to earn more, save more, retire later, acquire the temperament to carry more risk (more stocks), or some combination.